-Watch your life and doctrine closely.
-Persevere in them, because if you do, you will save both yourself and your hearers (v.
+Keep a close watch on yourself and on the teaching.
+Persist in this, for by so doing you will save both yourself and your hearers (v.
 16).

-It should be clear what the apostle is saying.
-The survival of God's people in times of great wickedness, when "some will abandon the faith and follow deceiving spirits," depends upon pastoral leaders holding fast to the doctrines and truths that they have been taught and must pass along.
+It should be clear what the Apostle is saying.
+The survival of God's people in times of great wickedness, when "some will depart from the faith by devoting themselves to deceitful spirits" (4:1), depends upon pastoral leaders holding fast to the doctrines and truths that they have been taught and must pass along.